F5Networks/f5-neutron-lbaas-dashboard-docs/docs/sni-limitation.rst

 The LB using multiple certificates called **SNI TLS Load Balancer**.
 Correspondingly, the triggered VS has multiple SSL profiles.

-Among SSL profiles of a specific LB, only one of them is set with attribute "*Default SSL Profile for SNI: Enabled*".
+Among SSL profiles of a specific LB, only one of them has attribute "*Default SSL Profile for SNI: Enabled*".

-So, **Using two or more SSL profiles of "Default SSL Profile for SNI: Enabled" will cause VS creation failure.** That is the limitation of using multiple SSL profiles.
+**Using two or more SSL profiles of "Default SSL Profile for SNI: Enabled" will cause VS creation failure.** That is the limitation of using multiple SSL profiles.

-But unfortunately, there is no way on OpenStack dashboard to determine whether or not a certificate has been created as SSL profile of "*Default SSL Profile for SNI: Enabled*" on BIGIP side unless
+But unfortunately, it is hard for OpenStack dashboard to determine whether or not the SSL profile associated with a certificate does have "*Default SSL Profile for SNI: Enabled*" on BIGIP side, unless:

 * On BIGIP side, manually check that SSL profile's attribute, or
 * Name the certificate with special hint(i.e. suffix with _sni_default).